 For parents, understanding the anguish of having a sick child has bridged the gap between centuries.
+Whether children are healthy or sick, we can come to the Lord in prayer.
 The Gospels share several stories of parents who asked Jesus to heal their children, including a royal official — a man who likely spent his days giving orders — who begged Jesus to heal his son (John 4:46-54).
 Luke 8:41-42 tells of Jairus, a synagogue leader, who “fell at Jesus’ feet” pleading on behalf of his dying daughter.

 … I was sick and you looked after me. …—Matthew 25:36 (NIV)